SolarLune/tetra3d/readme.md

 It's also interesting to have the ability to spontaneously do things in 3D sometimes.
 For example, if you were making a 2D game with Ebiten but wanted to display just a few GUI elements or objects in 3D, Tetra3D should work well for you.

-Finally, while a software renderer is not by any means fast, it is relatively simple and easy to use.
-Any platforms that Ebiten supports should also work for Tetra3D automatically (hopefully!).
+Finally, while this hybrid renderer is not by any means fast, it is relatively simple and easy to use.
+Any platforms that Ebiten supports _should_ also work for Tetra3D automatically.

 ## Why Tetra3D?
 Why is it named that?